 How to deal with negative reviews

 First of all, you shouldn’t panic.
 Negative reviews are OK.
-Afterwards:
+Afterward:

 - You shouldn’t remove your negative reviews.
 Instead, post them.
 You have nothing to hide.